Live tree planting and care

 - Keep the root ball moist but not overly wet.

-- When moving outside, follow the same routine as you did bringing inside.
+- When moving outside, follow the same routine as you did while bringing them inside.
 Allow a week to readjust to colder temperatures before putting your tree out in the elements.

 By following this list, as well as your usual planting instructions, you will be able to enjoy your tree year after year.
 Happy Holidays!